NicolasFlamel1/Ledger-MimbleWimble-Coin/README.md

-# MimbleWimble Coin (MWC) and Grin (GRIN) Ledger hardware wallet apps
+# MimbleWimble Coin (MWC), Grin (GRIN), and Epic Cash (EPIC) Ledger hardware wallet apps

 ### Description
-MimbleWimble Coin (MWC) and Grin (GRIN) apps for Ledger Nano S, Ledger Nano X, Ledger Nano S Plus, and Ledger Stax hardware wallets.
+MimbleWimble Coin (MWC), Grin (GRIN), and Epic Cash (EPIC) apps for Ledger Nano S, Ledger Nano X, Ledger Nano S Plus, and Ledger Stax hardware wallets.

 These apps can be installed onto Ledger Nano S and Ledger Nano S Plus hardware wallets by going [here](https://htmlpreview.github.io/?https://github.com/NicolasFlamel1/Ledger-MimbleWimble-Coin/blob/master/tools/installer/index.html) with a web browser that supports [WebUSB](https://caniuse.com/webusb).

-Ledger Live Desktop and Ledger Live Mobile with MimbleWimble Coin (MWC) and Grin (GRIN) support can be downloaded [here](https://github.com/NicolasFlamel1/ledger-live/releases).
+Ledger Live Desktop and Ledger Live Mobile with MimbleWimble Coin (MWC), Grin (GRIN), and Epic Cash (EPIC) support can be downloaded [here](https://github.com/NicolasFlamel1/ledger-live/releases).

 [These video tutorials](https://youtube.com/playlist?list=PLb1nuT3sFYbD_sydCVCngbvATsm9RwWyF) go over how to start using Grin with Ledger Live Desktop/Mobile and how to send Grin to and receive Grin from popular wallets and exchanges with it.